 Before you wash your board, it helps to first use a bench scraper or similar tool to remove as much residue from the surface as possible.
 This lets you spend less time washing the board and helps remove stubborn stuck-on bits too.

 A knife needs to be regularly sharpened to stay on top form.
 Likewise, your board needs to be regularly conditioned.
 As you’ve probably gathered, wood and water are not great pals—repeated exposure to water causes wood to dull, dry out and crack.
 However, you can’t not wash boards after food prep.
 That’s why mineral oil is your friend—it creates a protective barrier against moisture, which preserves the integrity of the wood and gives it a beautiful shine.

-It’s important that you use food-safe mineral oil, like this one from JK Adams, or wood butter, and not cooking oils like olive oil, vegetable oil, or nut oil.
+, or wood butter, and not cooking oils like olive oil, vegetable oil, or nut oil.
 Any oil derived from plants can spoil, so always use an oil that is intended to treat wood.